M E-MECHANICAL ENGINEERING

 Learning Outcomes

-1. An ability to derive and solve equations of motion for a dynamical system by means of analytical mechanics approach.
+1. An ability to derive the equations of motion for particles and rigid bodies based on analytical dynamics theories.

 View Learning Outcomes